-Figure 4.21 Sample of UT Performance Testing results (Washer et al., 2014).
+Figure 3-21.
+Sample of UT Performance Testing Results (Washer et al., 2014a)

 In addition, ongoing research at Purdue University is investigating the probability of detection of fatigue cracks in typical steel bridge details using visual detection only (no MT, PT, or other visual enhancer).
-Preliminary results are consistent with findings reported by Washer et al. (2014), in terms of having high variability in the data.
+Preliminary results are consistent with findings reported by Washer et al. (2014a), in terms of having high variability in the data.
 That is to say that the probability that any two inspectors will find a given crack varies widely.
 This data is a reflection of the current training, equipment, and procedures used by inspectors to find fatigue cracks, as much as it is evidence of the challenging nature of finding fatigue cracks.
 The preliminary data further suggests that when an inspection report for a steel bridge with known fatigue-prone details lacks finding of any cracks, that statistically there may actually be cracks in the structure that have simply not been detected.
-Thirteen percent of survey participants indicated that their agency currently has a policy to preemptively retrofit fatigue-prone details, even when no cracks have been identified through inspection.
-This appears to be a good approach to steel bridge management because of the variability in NDE data suggesting that cracks are not always identified and are mischaracterized.
+There is a small percentage of owners that currently have a policy to preemptively retrofit fatigue-prone details, even when no cracks have been identified through inspection.
+This appears to be a good approach to steel bridge management because of the variability in NDT data suggesting that cracks are not always identified and are mischaracterized.